digidotcom/xbee_ansic_library/samples/README.md

 - **xbee netcat**:
   A version of the netcat (nc) tool that uses the XBee sockets API to open a TCP or UDP socket and pass its data to/from stdout/stdin.

+- **XBee3 SRP Verifier**:
+  Tool to configure salt and verifier for BLE access.

 ### Zigbee Samples